redeboer/bossdoc/docs/appendices/tips.md

 information about ROOT flags, see
 [this page](https://root.cern/install/build_from_source/#all-build-options).

-I give three examples of commands here, one for compiling only (`rtcompile`), one for compiling and executing if successful (`rtcompilerun`), and one for compiling with `fsanitize` activated ([rtdebugcompile](https://gcc.gnu.org/onlinedocs/gcc/Instrumentation-Options.html)).
+Here, we give three examples of commands, one for compiling only (`rtcompile`), one for compiling and executing if successful (`rtcompilerun`), and one for compiling with `fsanitize` activated ([rtdebugcompile](https://gcc.gnu.org/onlinedocs/gcc/Instrumentation-Options.html)).